Salkantay Trek Difficulty: An Honest Review

 If you’re generally a fast hiker at altitude (which I am not), you will be fine.

-But if you prefer to take your time and enjoy the hike (instead of struggling for every breath), you may want to ensure you book a small group tour.
+But if you prefer to take your time and enjoy the hike (instead of struggling for every breath), you may want to book a small group tour.

 This will allow you to walk at your own pace without being rushed.